 No appointment is required to use the library, but because many of our collections are stored off-site and/or have access restrictions, you are advised to check the availability of materials in advance of your visit.
-Prior arrangements are also required for the use of some materials, such as sound recordings and film or video footage.

 We strongly encourage you to search HOLLIS Catalog to get more information about the items you think you will want to use.
 The catalog records will indicate whether items are stored off-site, restricted, or closed.
-If the collection(s) in which you are interested are stored off-site and/or restricted, or if you are having difficulty searching the library holdings, please contact us for further assistance.
+If the item(s) in which you are interested are stored off-site and/or restricted, or if you are having difficulty searching the library holdings, please contact us for further assistance.

 When You Arrive